 Minute ventilation = Respiratory rate x Tidal volume

-Hypoventilation occurs when there is decrease in the respiratory rate and/or tidal volume, so that decreased amount of air is exchanged per minute.
-There will be decreased oxygen entry within the alveoli and the arteries leading to decreased PaO2.
+Hypoventilation occurs when there is a decrease in the respiratory rate and/or tidal volume so that a lower amount of air is exchanged per minute.
+There will be decreased oxygen entry within the alveoli and the arteries, leading to decreased PaO2.
 As already described, the PaCO2 is inversely proportional to the ventilation.
-Hence, the hypoventilation will lead to increased PaCO2.
+Hence, hypoventilation will lead to increased PaCO2.

-The alveolar-arterial gradient will be normal and less than 10 mmHg as there is no defect in diffusion of gases.
+The alveolar-arterial gradient will be normal and less than 10 mmHg since there is no defect in the diffusion of gases.
 In these cases, increasing the ventilation and/or increasing the oxygen concentration will correct the deranged blood gases.

 2. Diffusion Impairment

 In diffusion impairment, there is a structural problem within the lung.
-There may be decreased surface area (as in emphysema), or increased thickness of alveolar membranes (as in fibrosis and restrictive lung diseases) that impairs the diffusion of gases across the alveoli leading to increased alveolar-arterial gradient.
-In increased A-a gradient, the alveolar PO2 will be normal or increased, but arterial PO2 will be decreased.
-The greater the structural problem is present, the greater the alveolar-arterial gradient will be.
+There may be decreased surface area (as in emphysema), or increased thickness of alveolar membranes (as in fibrosis and restrictive lung diseases) that impairs the diffusion of gases across the alveoli, leading to an increased alveolar-arterial gradient.
+In an increased A-a gradient, the alveolar PO2 will be normal or higher, but arterial PO2 will be lower.
+The greater the structural problem, the greater the alveolar-arterial gradient will be.

-Since diffusion of gases is directly proportional to the concentration of gases, therefore increasing the concentration of inhaled oxygen will correct PaO2 but the increased A-a gradient will be present as long as the structural problem is present.
+Since the diffusion of gases is directly proportional to the concentration of gases; therefore increasing the concentration of inhaled oxygen will correct PaO2, but the increased A-a gradient will be present as long as the structural problem is present.

 3. Pulmonary Shunt

 In pulmonary shunt, also known as right-to-left shunt, the venous deoxygenated blood from the right side enters the left side of the heart and systemic circulation without getting oxygenated within the alveoli.
 In simple words, shunt refers to “normal perfusion, poor ventilation.”
-The lungs are having normal blood supply, but ventilation is decreased or absent that fails to exchange gases with the incoming deoxygenated blood.
+The lungs have a normal blood supply, but ventilation is decreased or absent, resulting in failure to exchange gases with the incoming deoxygenated blood.
 The ventilation/perfusion ratio is or near to zero.

-For example, atelectasis and cyanotic heart diseases.
-In atelectasis, the collapsed lung is not ventilated and blood within that segment fails to oxygenate.
-In cyanotic heart diseases, the blood from right side bypasses (shunts) the lungs and enter the left side, causing hypoxemia and cyanosis.
+For example, in atelectasis, the collapsed lung is not ventilated, and the blood within that segment fails to oxygenate.
+In cyanotic heart diseases, the blood from right side bypasses (shunts) the lungs and enters the left side, causing hypoxemia and cyanosis.

-The A – a gradient is increased as deoxygenated blood enters the arterial (systemic) circulation decreasing the arterial oxygen tension, PaO2.
+The A-a gradient increases as deoxygenated blood enter the arterial (systemic) circulation, decreasing the arterial oxygen tension, PaO2.

 Since venous blood does not oxygenate in the pulmonary shunt, therefore increasing the oxygen concentration does not correct the hypoxemia.
-The blood will bypass the lungs, no matter how much increased oxygen concentration is used.
-This failure to increase PaO2 after oxygen administration is a very important point and helps to differentiate from the impaired diffusion and other causes of hypoxemia that correct with the supplemental oxygen.
+The blood will bypass the lungs, no matter how high the oxygen concentration.
+This failure to increase PaO2 after oxygen administration is a very important point and helps with a differential diagnosis between impaired diffusion and other causes of hypoxemia that resolve with supplemental oxygen.

 4. Ventilation – Perfusion (V/Q) Mismatch

-It is the ratio of alveolar ventilation (V) to pulmonary blood flow (Q).
-The matching of ventilation and perfusion is essential to achieve the adequate exchange of oxygen and carbon-dioxide within the alveoli.
-The V/Q ratio in normal individuals is around 0.8, but this ratio alters in the presence of significant ventilation or perfusion defects.
+V/Q is the ratio of alveolar ventilation (V) to pulmonary blood flow (Q).
+Matching ventilation and perfusion is essential for achieving the adequate exchange of oxygen and carbon dioxide within the alveoli.
+The V/Q ratio in normal individuals is around 0.8, but this ratio alters if there are significant ventilation or perfusion defects.

-The increased V/Q ratio (> 0.8) usually occurs when perfusion is decreased (pulmonary embolism preventing the blood flow distal to obstruction) or over-ventilation.
+The increased V/Q ratio (> 0.8) usually occurs when perfusion is decreased (a pulmonary embolism prevents blood flow distal to obstruction) or over-ventilation.
 The air is wasted in these cases and is unable to diffuse within the blood.
-In extreme conditions, when perfusion is significantly decreased and V/Q approaches to 1, the alveoli will act as dead space and no diffusion of gases occur.
+In extreme conditions, when perfusion decreases significantly, and V/Q approaches 1, the alveoli will act as dead space, and no diffusion of gases occurs.

-Therefore the increased mismatch in ventilation and perfusion within the lung impairs the gas exchange processes and ultimately will lead to hypoxemia and respiratory failure.
+Therefore, the increased mismatch in ventilation and perfusion within the lung impairs gas exchange processes, ultimately leading to hypoxemia and respiratory failure.

 5. High Altitude

-At high altitudes, the barometric pressure (PB) is decreased, which will lead to decreased alveolar PO2 as in the equation:
+At high altitudes, the barometric pressure (PB) decreases, which will lead to decreased alveolar PO2 as in the equation:

 PAO2 = FIO2 × (PB – PH2 O) – PACO2/R

-The decreased alveolar PAO2 will lead to decreased arterial PaO2 and hypoxemia but the A – a gradient remains normal as there is no defect within the gas exchange processes.
-In these conditions, supplementing with additional oxygen (increasing the FIO2) increases the PAO2 and corrects the hypoxemia.
+The decreased alveolar PAO2 will lead to decreased arterial PaO2 and hypoxemia, but the A-a gradient remains normal since there is no defect within the gas exchange processes.
+Under these conditions, additional oxygen (increasing the FIO2) increases the PAO2 and corrects the hypoxemia.

-When a person suddenly ascends to the high attitude, the body responds to the hypoxemia by hyperventilation causing respiratory alkalosis.
-The concentrations of 2, 3-diphosphoglycerate (DPG) are increased, shifting the oxygen – hemoglobin dissociation curve to the right.
+When a person suddenly ascends to the high altitude, the body responds to the hypoxemia by hyperventilation, causing respiratory alkalosis.
+The concentrations of 2, 3-diphosphoglycerate (DPG) are increased, shifting the oxygen-hemoglobin dissociation curve to the right.

-Chronically, the acclimatization takes place and body responds by increasing the oxygen carrying capacity of the blood (polycythemia).
+Chronically, the acclimatization takes place, and the body responds by increasing the oxygen-carrying capacity of the blood (polycythemia).
 The kidneys excrete bicarbonates and maintain the pH within normal limits.